RESIDENTIAL AND COMMERCIAL INSPECTIONS

 While we appreciate that an inspector's time is valuable, it's our humble belief that there's a time and a place for all things, and that during a home inspection, the inspectors' eyes should be where they belong, on the house.
 We use our precious time during the inspection to see, smell, and feel the goings on in your future home, and worry about writing the report when we're done with the inspection.
 It might take us a little longer, but this is how we believe a home inspection should be performed.

 Though we use report-writing software, HD photography, thermal imagery, and all of the normal tools of the trade, our reports are specific, narrative-based, and custom written for each property.
 Again, it might take us a little longer, but we feel it makes all the difference in providing you with the best look at the inner-workings of your future new home.
-Suffice to say, we know your time is valuable, and we'll still have the report to you by the end of the day.
+Suffice to say, we know your time is valuable, and we'll always have your report to you by the end of the day.